firasmidani/firasmidani.github.io/_posts/2020-03-23-amiga-tutorial.md

 **Why use AMiGA?**

 Many micorbial growth curves do not followed standard logistic or sigmoidal shapes.
-Gaussian Processes have recently been shown as a useful model for fitting these growth curves and inferring growth parameters (Swain et al. 2016, Tonner et al. 2017<a></a>).
+Gaussian Processes have recently been shown as a useful model for fitting these growth curves and inferring growth parameters (1,2<a></a>).
 AMiGA is the first program to analyze microbial growth data using GP inference in a user-friendly fashion.
 In order to plot or analyze the data, users simply interact with AMiGA using the command line by pointing to the file of interest.
 User can pass additional arguments or file or define program-specific parameters for more sophistiated analysis.

 **What can you do with AMiGA?**